Date of Award

 Results identified that the amount of training a teacher has in practices used with students with ASD and the type of school where the teacher works are the most influential factors on the types of practices teachers use when educating students with ASD.

 Nach, Eric Jay, "Instructional Use of Research-Based Practices for Students with Autism Spectrum Disorder" (2009).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 291.